richanna/Identity-Events/draft-ietf-secevent-http-push.md

 such as HTTP endpoints, timeouts, public key sets for signing and encryption, and Event Families.

-Subject
-: The security subject around which a security event has occurred.
-For example, a security subject might per a user, a person, an email address, a service provider entity, an IP address, an OAuth Client, a mobile device, or any identifiable thing referenced in security and authorization systems.

-Event
-: An Event is defined to be an event as represented by a security event token (SET).
-See {{!SET}}.

-NumericDate
-: A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.
-This is equivalent to the IEEE Std 1003.1, 2013 Edition [POSIX.1](#POSIX.1) definition "Seconds Since the Epoch", in which each day is accounted for by exactly 86400 seconds, other than that non-integer values can be represented.
-See {{!RFC3339}} for details regarding date/times in general and UTC in particular.

 SET Event Stream Protocol {#event_stream}
 =========================